-The following table summarises the sensitivity of the operating profit and net assets attributable to unitholders to currency risk and price risk.
+The following table summarises the sensitivity of the operating profit and net assets attributable to unitholders to .
 The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in foreign currency exchange rates and historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performance of the economies, markets and securities in which the Scheme invests.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Sensitivity rates Impact on operating profit/net assets attributable to unitholders 30 June 2021 \$'000
+Impact on operating profit/net assets attributable to unitholders

+Sensitivity rates 30 June 2022 30 June 2021

+\$'000 \$'000

+Currency risk

-Currency risk +10% (1,154)
+USD +10% (1,241) (1,154)

-USD -10% 1,154
+-10% 1,241 1,154

-EUR +8% -8% (271) 271
+EUR +8% (281) (271)

+-8% 281 271

-Price risk +10% 2,077
+Price risk +10% 2,166 2,077

-Equities and equity related securities -10% (2,077)
+-10% (2,166) (2,077)